K-P-creator/RealtimeAudioVis/readme.md

 ## Info

-### OpenGL branch

-This branch will switch to using openGL, glfw and imgui rather than SFML.

-I also have switched to using vcpkg for all deps, including kiss_fft.

 Visable audio frequencies range from ~ 1Hz = 7kHz

 NOTE this will change in future versions.
 I'm thinking 1-20kHz maybe with logarithmic x scaling...

+### Versions

+There is a version using SFML.
+That version currently has more features with per bar coloring and double symmetric mode.

-The openGL version does not have any frame limiter in place, so the smoothing will be much less noticable that the SFML version.
+The new version does not have any frame limiter in place, so the smoothing will be much less noticable that the SFML version.

 ### Design